-Breaking down content modelling
+Breaking down content modeling

 A content model represents content broken into a collection of composable types.

 This set of types, often called Content Types, is a set of structured objects that can deliver content regardless of their presentation.
 Types will contain fields and properties for text, images, links, metadata, nested types, and many other variants and combinations.
-The content model is the backbone of any CMS implementation and helps not only organise content but also handle the implementation’s functional aspects.
+The content model is the backbone of any CMS implementation and helps not only organize content but also handle the implementation’s functional aspects.